-As against the more popular name ‘Golden temple’, the correct name for the temple is ‘Harmandir Sahib’ or ‘Darbar Sahib’.
+As against the more popular name ‘Golden temple’, the correct name of the temple is ‘Harmandir Sahib’ or ‘Darbar Sahib’.
 The formation of the temple, as well as its design, is credited to Guru Arjan Sahib Ji while the foundation of the temple was laid down by a Muslim saint Hazrat Mian Mir Ji of Lahore.

 Temple Surrounding- peace

-Colorful fishes in the holy water.
+Colourful fishes in the holy water.

-The Golden Temple is a place of immense exquisiteness and magnificent serenity.
+The Golden Temple is a place of immense exquisite and magnificent serenity.
 The architecture of the temple is based on artistic styles of Hindus and Muslims, yet embodying a unique blend of the two.
 The holy Sikh scripture Adi Grantha lies on the jewel-studded base within the temple Premises.

 Selfie at Temple.